IvettePCortez/learning-journal/README.md

 Today I learned that even though the logic may be there, bugs find a way.
 I have been feeling as an impostor for most of this week, but today I thought about all that I have learned in the past 2 weeks - it's a lot!
 I can't possibly be so hard on myself.
 Having a growth mindset is key.
 I know that I can learn, and I have to trust that I will continue to develop into a strong web dev.
 It won't happen over night, but with practice and grit, it will happen!

 Note to self:  Have a beer, don't be so hard on yourself!

+LJ Code 201 - Day 11

+Today I learned that I am being deterred by one of my personality traits.
+I'm some sort of mix between stubborn and a perfectionist.
+What I realized this means at this point is that I am missing out on credit because I am too proud (that's the word!) to turn in an assignment that is not entirely finished, or presentable.
+This is a learning experience, not an exercise in finding perfection.
+I am learning that coding is not the only thing I am learning through this course.
+This is a life and character changing experience.

+Note to self: Be open to growth and change.